How to apply for a job at CVS (+Top tips to stand out from other candidates)

 Check your privacy settings to make sure employers can’t access any personal information you’d rather they didn’t see.

 Tip 4: Be flexible with hours

 CVS hours of operation aren’t 9-to-5 jobs, and in many cases, nights, weekends, and holiday work is required.
 The more flexible job seekers are with their availability, the better.

-Especially for retail roles, CVS is looking for people who will be good customer service representatives.
+Especially for retail roles, CVS is looking for people who’ll be good customer service representatives.
 Be prepared to discuss what good customer service means to you.

 Print a copy to give to your hiring manager, and be prepared to answer questions about your professional background.

 The hiring and application process at CVS takes about one to five weeks.
 That being said, some positions require more comprehensive processes and checks.